Parisian French · Standard French

 Vote and we'll prioritise it.
 Top-voted dialects move up the roadmap.
 One vote per email.

-Quebec French is a dialect of French.
+Quebec French is a dialect of the French language.

 Quebec French is part of the North America region on DialectAtlas.